Veridise/veridise-docs/zkvanguard/detectors/out-of-range-signals.md

 ## Limitations

-- This detector uses LLZK's intraprocedural range analysis to determine if a divisor value may be 0.
-Any inaccuracies caused by this analysis (e.g., if a divisor is constrained to be non-zero via a separate function call) may cause false positives in this detector's findings.
+- This detector uses LLZK’s intraprocedural range analysis to infer expected intervals.
+  Any inaccuracies in this analysis (e.g., when constraints are applied indirectly in other parts of the circuit) may result in false positives.
-- This detector looks for a specifc sset of patterns to infer likely intervals.
+- This detector only recognizes a specific set of patterns to infer likely intervals.
-This detector will not find out-of-range errors for computation patterns that are circuit or application specific.
+  It will not detect out-of-range errors for computation patterns that are highly circuit- or application-specific.

-## Assessing Severity
+## How to Assess Severity

-If deemed to be a true positive, a finding from the OORS detector is severe, as it means that values in the circuit are underconstrained and may allow for multiple value proofs for the same output values.
+If confirmed as a true positive, a finding from the OORS detector indicates a severe issue.
+Underconstrained values may allow multiple different proofs to yield the same output, undermining the integrity of the circuit.